-Premier League clubs have often looked to the Bundesliga for potential signings, with the current transfer window having already seen some notable figures arrive from Germany.
+Premier League clubs have often looked to the Bundesliga for potential signings, with Manchester City the latest side to raid Germany’s top division.

-With this in mind we’ve decided to profile five of the best Bundesliga to Premier League transfers:
+Here are five of the best Bundesliga to Premier League transfers.

-Eyebrows were raised when Tottenham Hotspur forked out £27 million for Bayer Leverkusen’s star winger in August 2015, making Son the most expensive Asian footballer in history in the process.
+Eyebrows were raised when Tottenham Hotspur forked out £22m to sign Son Heung-Min in August 2015, making the Bayer Leverkusen winger the most expensive Asian footballer in history in the process.

-He didn’t set the world alight in his first season in north London, scoring just eight goals in 40 appearances, but that didn’t matter too much, as Spurs secured a 3rd-place finish and a return to the Champions League for the first time in five years.
+He didn’t set the world alight in his first season in North London, scoring just eight goals in 40 appearances, but his contribution was valuable as Spurs secured a 3rd-place finish and a return to the Champions League for the first time in five years.

 The following season, Son started to prove his worth.
 He scored 21 goals in 47 appearances in all competitions and helped Spurs to a runners-up finish in the Premier League, finishing seven points behind eventual winners Chelsea.

 Since then, Son has continued to go from strength to strength to develop into one of the finest forwards in the Premier League.
-The South Korean has scored 107 goals in 280 appearances during his time in England, including a career-best 17 in the Premier League during the 2020/21 campaign.
+The South Korean has scored 128 goals in 322 appearances during his time in England, including a career-best 20 league goals during the current campaign.

-The classy midfielder came to Manchester having already tasted Bundesliga success, playing a key part in Jurgen Klopp’s title-winning side of 2011/12, and he has since added an FA Cup, four EFL Cups and three Premier League winners’ medals to his collection.
+The classy midfielder came to Manchester having already tasted Bundesliga success, playing a key part in Jurgen Klopp’s title-winning side of 2011/12.
+He has since added the FA Cup, four EFL Cups and three Premier League winners’ medals to his collection.

-Named in the PFA Team of the Year last season, Gundogan is one of the best midfielders in English football at present.
+Named in the PFA Team of the Year for 2020/21, Gundogan is one of the best midfielders in English football at present.

 After Robert Lewandowski confirmed he would not be renewing his Borussia Dortmund contract back in February 2013, the Bundesliga side were on the lookout for a new star striker and secured the services of Pierre-Emerick Aubameyang from Saint-Etienne.